ym1085/TIL/Certification/aws/practitional/examtopics/151-200/README.md

 C. Amazon Elastic Container Registry (Amazon ECR)
 D. Amazon Elastic File System (Amazon EFS)

->
+> ✅

 <details>
 <summary>정답 보기</summary>
 <div markdown="1">
-정답은:
+정답은: C
 </div>
 </details>

 ## Question 182

 A company needs an automated security assessment report that will identify unintended network access to Amazon EC2 instances.
 The report also must identify operating system vulnerabilities on those instances.
 Which AWS service or feature should the company use to meet this requirement?

 A. AWS Trusted Advisor